 Theodore Septimus Mason, 9, born Ipswich.

 Wilfrid’s father, George Calver Mason, died 1905, Broadwater, Belstead Road, Ipswich.
 His mother, Leticia Maria Mason died, 1917, ‘Trerose’, Felixstowe, Suffolk.

-Wilfrid attended Ipswich School – entered 1896 and left 1902.
+Wilfrid was educated at Ipswich School – entered 1896 and left 1902.
 He obtained his Football Colours, proving a sterling back during more then one season.
 Afterwards proceeded to the Mining School at Cranborne.

 Dennis Howard Mason, born February 1916, Bracknell, Berkshire.
 Baptised: March 1917 at Deganwy, Carnavon.